WordPress Tutorial Videos by WP101®

 1. Best WordPress Caching Plugin For Ease of Use: WP Rocket

 How it works is that it creates and stores static copies (caches) of your web pages.
 When a visitor accesses your website, these stored pages are served quickly instead of generating the page content from scratch.
+This significantly improves the Largest Contentful Paint (LCP).
+I particularly love how it handles the fetch priority for your hero images automatically.

 WP Rocket is known for its user-friendly interface, making it accessible to both beginners and experienced WordPress users.
-When you install the plugin on your site, it auto-applies 80% of website performance best practices.
+When you click Activate, the plugin auto-applies 80% of website performance best practices.
+This not only saves you time, but you don’t need to know any of the technical stuff like Gzip or Brotli compression to get your site running at faster speeds.

 Here’s a look at the cache settings options in the dashboard: